EmotionEngineer/rune/README.md

 A powerful architecture for **case-based reasoning**.
 It combines a `PrototypeLayer` with an `InterpretableRuneNet`.
 1. The model learns a set of **prototypes**, which are "ideal" or representative examples for the task.
 2. For any new input, it first calculates the distance to each of these prototypes.
 3. This vector of distances is then fed into a RUNE network, which learns rules based on prototype similarities (e.g., "If the input is very similar to Prototype 3 but dissimilar to Prototype 5, predict Class A").
+Since distances are always positive, this is a great use case for `interaction_type='log_ratio'`.

 This provides a highly intuitive, human-friendly explanation for predictions.